disharajwar350-wq/Self_pruning_nn/README.md

 # Self-Pruning Neural Network
 A feed-forward network that learns to prune its own weights during training using learnable gates — no post-training pruning needed.
-Built for CIFAR-10 image classification as part of the Tredence AI Engineering Internship case study.
+Built for CIFAR-10 image classification.

 ## How It Works
 Each weight has a gate value between 0 and 1 (via sigmoid).
 Adding an L1